kvrohit/kvrohit.github.io-hexo/source/_posts/2014-09-24-getting-started-with-nodejs-and-express-on-bluemix.markdown

 This will do two things:

 1. Download and install express and all of its dependencies to this application's folder.
 These are stored under the node_modules directory.
-2. Creates an entry in the package.json file under the dependencies section Here is a look at the updated package.json file:
+2. Creates an entry in the package.json file under the dependencies section.

+Here is a look at the updated package.json file:

 ```javascript